dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 Address 3: 23.185.0.2
 ```

-To add a Policy to a tier, specify the name of the tier you want to add it to,
+To add a GlobalNetworkPolicy to a tier, specify the name of the tier you want to add
-under `metadata`.
-The YAML sample below adds the `no-public-dns-for-policy-demo`
+it to, under `metadata`.
+The YAML sample below adds the
-policy to the `netops` tier.
+`netops.no-public-dns-for-policy-demo` policy to the `netops` tier.
+Note how we prefix
+`netops.`, which is the name of the tier, followed by a `.`.
+This is a requirement for
+tiered policy names and calicoctl will exit with an error message if this requirement
+isn't met.

 ```
-# Policy in the netops tier that will prevent DNS requests to Google DNS
+# GlobalNetworkPolicyPolicy in the netops tier that will prevent DNS requests to
-# servers from pods in the policy-demo Namespace.
+# Google DNS servers from pods in the policy-demo namespace.
 # We use the "pass" action to give other lower ordered tiers a chance to define
 # policies.
 If a policy in a tier is applied to an endpoint but no policy in
 # the tier acts on the traffic, it will be dropped at the end of tier.
 $ calicoctl create -f - <<EOF
-- apiVersion: v1
+- apiVersion: projectcalico.org/v2
-  kind: policy
+  kind: GlobalNetworkPolicy
   metadata:
-    name: no-public-dns-for-policy-demo
+    name: netops.no-public-dns-for-policy-demo
+  spec:
     tier: netops
-  spec:
     order: 100
     ingress:
     # Let lower order tiers define traffic for ingress